KudryashevLab/TomoBEAR/README.md

 In the future we are planning to introduce wiki versioning as well, stay tuned!

 ## Pipeline structure
-In the following picture you can see a flow chart which visualizes which steps `TomoBEAR` will and can do for you in an automated and parallel manner. `TomoBEAR` supports single nodes with GPUs and also copmuter clusters through a queue manager like SLURM or SGE (Sun Grid Engine) at the moment.
+In the following picture you can see a flow chart which visualizes which steps `TomoBEAR` will and can do for you in an automated and parallel manner. `TomoBEAR` supports single nodes with GPUs and also some high-performance copmuter clusters.

 Note that it is not needed to start from raw data but you can also use already assembled tilt stacks if you provide the angular information.